arsarsars/arsarsars.github.io/index.md

 ---

-Howdy, glad to see you come by!
-See our fun [cashback tracker here](https://arsarsars.github.io/c)
+This site is itended solely for Mr. & Mrs. Susanto only.
+We are duo-pieces of investors in Indonesian capital and money markets aiming a fair reasonable gain from year to year.
+For the matters of having fun and make a very little amount of money from services we use, see our fun [cashback tracker here](https://arsarsars.github).
+Thanks for visit.